CSSG-ProgrammeOfficer/cssg_site/README.md

 To separate out common pieces of html, pages and layouts also make use of includes (located in `_include`).
 Examples include the english and spanish versions of navbars, the footers, and the language selector.
 This also helps keep more complicated elements quarantined in their own files.

+**Before you do much work on this site, you should have at least basic familiarity with how Jekyll works.** It can save you an enormous amount of time, and the way things are done will make more sense.

-Overall, the site is split into two separate but analogous halves: `en` and `es`, which unsurprisingly have the english and spanish version of every page.
+Overall, the site is split into two separate but analogous halves: `en` and `es`, which unsurprisingly have the English and Spanish versions of every page.
 The structures inside these two directories are identical; all that differs are the languages used and the links present.

-**If you make a change to a page in `en` or `es`, you probably want to make a change in the other**.
-Analagously, if you make a change to an english or spanish include, you will probably want to make a similar change in the version of that include for the other language.

 ## Technologies
 In addition to Jekyll (see above), the site uses CSS and Javascript provided by Bootstrap.
 It is hosted by GitHub Pages, and at the time of this writing, the domain provider is hover.com.